Tsoggy/Credit_Risk_Analysis/README.md

 <img src = "Resources/BRFCounts.png" width="300">

 #### Confusion Matrix
-The confusion matrix using BRF show that it is better at predicting high-risk applications than some of the other methods.
+The confusion matrix using BRF shows that it is better at predicting high-risk applications than some of the other methods.

 <img src = "Resources/BRFConfusion.png" width="230">